Home/fx/USD/CNY

 Get API key

-As of 2026-07-06 07:28:09 UTC, USD/CNY (US Dollar / Chinese Yuan) is 6.7927, reconciled from ECB ref · live spot and refreshed every tick / ECB daily fallback.
-Every observation is point-in-time and names the feed it came from — backtest-safe and reproducible.
+As of 2026-08-20 10:36:27 UTC, USD/CNY (US Dollar / Chinese Yuan) is 6.7233, reconciled from ECB ref · live spot and refreshed every 1-minute ingest / daily reference fallback.
+Every observation is point-in-time and labels its source class and timestamp — backtest-safe and reproducible.
 USD/CNY is available over the REST API and an MCP server on exchangerate.dev, with a free tier to start.

 How do I query USD/CNY?